 • are breastfeeding (nursing) or plan to breastfeed.
 It is not known if TIVDAK passes into your breast milk.
 Do not breastfeed during treatment and for at least 3 weeks after the last dose of TIVDAK

-Females who are able to become pregnant:
+Females who can become pregnant:

 • Your healthcare provider should do a pregnancy test before you start treatment with TIVDAK

-Males with female partners who are able to become pregnant:
+Males with female partners who can become pregnant:

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Taking TIVDAK with certain other medicines may cause side effects.